isaac-chisaleCS/code-unza25-csc4792-project_team_12-repository/README.md

 •	Apply supervised machine learning techniques using labeled examples of UNZA and non-UNZA publications.
 •	Extract and engineer features such as presence of “University of Zambia” in affiliations, “@unza.zm” in email addresses, and frequent co-authorship with known UNZA staff.
 •	Evaluate model performance using metrics such as accuracy, precision, recall, and F1-score.

+1.5 Data Mining Success Criteria
+The data mining task will be considered successful if:

+• The classification model achieves at least 80% accuracy on a held-out test dataset.
+• Precision and recall are both at least 75%, ensuring both correctness and completeness of UNZA punlication identification.
+• The system can process new, unseen publication data with consistent performance.